 Welcome to the web home of Dave Morgan and Being Time Records.
 You will find information about performances, compositions, and recordings on this site.

-BEING TIME RECORDS RELEASES THE WAY OF SLY MAN
+THE WAY OF SLY MAN to be performed in 2017!

 You can purchase the CD on cdbaby.com by following this link. . .